Conflict Resolution for Student Employment Issues

 You may be able to reduce or prevent conflict by setting up a good dialog with your supervisor.
 Keep your supervisor informed about your work progress along with any other issues that may arise during your work experience.
 In addition, make sure that you understand your supervisor's expectations by asking questions when things do not seem clear so that you can determine if both you and your supervisor are in agreement.

 Sometimes conflicts are inevitable, and we recognize that there is a power differential between a supervisor and an employee.
-If you have difficulty with the process outlined below, you can meet with the coordinator of Student Employment, the Mediation Center, the Care Network, or the Campus Grievance Officer to discuss your options and to get some coaching on how to work through the conflict resolution process.
+If you have difficulty with the process outlined below, you can meet with the office of Student Employment, the Care Network, or the Campus Grievance Officer to discuss your options and to get some coaching on how to work through the conflict resolution process.